EvanBurchard/wish/README.md

 ## Contributing
 Pull requests and comments are welcome.
-Please write tests if you are so inclined.

-"khoomeister" has brought up the possibility that the error messages for parsable comparisons (===, !=, etc) should be the expression, as with statements lacking a comparison operator, rather than the human readable format.
-If you have an opinion, feel free to submit a pull request and/or weigh in here: https://github.com/EvanBurchard/wish/issues/1

 Note: There is a bit of extra complexity that comes with having wish test itself.
-The wish(wish(something) == something) meta assertions do not have fantastic errors along with their failures.
+The wish(wish(something) == something) meta assertions do not yet have fantastic errors along with their failures.
 To keep things simple and avoid a more complex code parsing system, this is not a priority.

+## Roadmap
+- Support for client-side assertions.
+- In order to provide more detailed error messages, esprima should be used to split out the expression into an AST.

 ## Considerations and Limitations
 Although tests will still pass/fail appropriately, in order to see good error messages, wish statements should be on one line.
 Arguably, you shouldn't have assertions that take up multiple lines anyways.